The Bird That Carried the Hero: Adamson, Fandor, and the Hindu Garuda

 This article expands on the decoder mapping.
 For the side-by-side card and quick reference, see the mapping page.

 The structural features are specific.
 A superhuman mounted figure.
 A bird of sufficient size to carry that figure.
 A relationship of trust and service between rider and bird.
 The motif does not appear, in this form, in the ancient art of the Near East outside the Anzu-bird tradition of Mesopotamia, which is treated in a separate decoder article.
-The Hindu tradition's persistent interest in the mounted-bird motif suggests that the underlying memory is specific to the cultural substrate from which Hinduism emerged.
+The Hindu tradition's persistent interest in the mounted rider suggests that the underlying memory is specific to the cultural substrate from which Hinduism emerged.

 What the Urantia Book Says